MicrosoftDocs/cpp-docs/docs/assembler/masm/ml-nonfatal-error-a2008.md

 One of the following may have occurred:

 - A dot prefix was added to or omitted from a directive.

 - A reserved word (such as **C** or **SIZE**) was used as an identifier.

 - An instruction was used that was not available with the current processor or coprocessor selection.

 - A comparison run-time operator (such as `==`) was used in a conditional assembly statement instead of a relational operator (such as [EQ](../../assembler/masm/operator-eq.md)).

 - An instruction or directive was given too few operands.

 - An obsolete directive was used.

-## See Also
+## See also

 [ML Error Messages](../../assembler/masm/ml-error-messages.md)<br/>